 David Archer: Terrific.
 Callandra, any last words from Cochrane?

-And I also think there’s businesses that people don’t even realize are part of the tourism industry, like retail and like restaurant.
-And some of those businesses are.
-Require both tourism and resident support to survive.
-So I encourage people to look at it as a whole, and I think I’m extremely optimistic about what we can do in the tourism industry, economically, culturally, maintaining that special feeling here in Cochrane.
+I also think there are businesses that people don’t even realize are part of the tourism industry, like retail and like restaurants.
+Some of those businesses require both tourism and resident support to survive.
+I encourage people to look at it as a whole, and I think I’m extremely optimistic about what we can do in the tourism industry, economically, culturally, maintaining that special feeling here in Cochrane.
+I’m really optimistic.

-David Archer: Thank you both so much for, uh, for joining me today and for the lively conversation.
+David Archer: Thank you both very much for joining me today and for the lively conversation.

 Peter McCully: This has been Travel Beyond presented by Destination Think.
 Our thanks to Callandra Caufield from Explore Cochrane and Marsha Walden from Destination Canada.
-To learn more about Cochrane’s community-centered tourism approach, you can visit explorecochrane.com.
-And to discover the Wealth and Well-being Index, visit tourismdatacollective.ca.
+To learn more about Cochrane’s community-centred tourism approach, you can visit explorecochrane.com.
+To discover the Wealth and WellBeing Index, visit tourismdatacollective.ca.

 If you like what you hear, please take a moment to give us a five-star rating.
 It helps more people find our show.
 Thanks for listening, and we’ll be back with more next week.